 Table of Content:

 Also, make sure to check out the Python vs C++ video on our YouTube channel:

-I am sure that if you’re here, you might already know a bit about Python.
-It is one of the world’s most popular programming languages, which is both high-level and object-oriented in nature.
+Python is one of the world’s most popular programming languages, which is both high-level and object-oriented in nature.
 It has a wide range of packages and libraries that help with solving problems across various spectrums using the language.

 The philosophy of Python is to let users do more with less code.
 This is done using a very concise syntax, which is not only readable but highly efficient and crisp.
 Hence, Python is considered to be an amazing choice for learners and enthusiasts who want to get started with programming.

 Following are some of the reasons why Python is really good at what it does:

 - Concise syntax compared to other programming languages

 - Purpose-built for various activities, such as data analysis and data visualization

 - The presence of thousands of libraries leads to virtually unlimited solution provisions

 - A portable language, making it open to a wide variety of platforms and operating systems